mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/activation-group-invalid-program-exception.md

 ---
 title: ActivationGroupInvalidProgramException class
+description: The exception that is thrown when an activation could not be created because the program is invalid.

 ---

 The exception that is thrown when an activation could not be created because the program is invalid.